DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Idea keeper.md

   * More details
     * Includes more guides,...
 * More content
 * Leaving SVE as a requirement?
-We'll see...
+We'll see... (ping Tia on Discord when it happens!)
 * Better/more art!!!!!!!!!!
 (Will probably never improve X ....)